yiisoft/yii2/docs/guide/active-record.md

  - [[ActiveRecord::find()]]
  - [[ActiveRecord::findBySql()]]

-They both return an [[ActiveQuery]] instance which extends from [[Query]] and thus supports the same set of flexible and powerful DB query methods.
-The followings are some examples,
+Both methods return an [[ActiveQuery]] instance, which extends from [[Query]]  thus supporting the same set of flexible and powerful DB query methods.
+The followings examples demonstrate some of the possibilities.

 ```php
 // to retrieve all *active* customers and order them by their ID: